50 Interesting & Fun Facts About Arizona State You Should Know

 Phoenix is the hottest US city

 In a country as large as the United States, climates can vary widely.
-However, you might still be surprised how vastly different the hottest parts of the country can be.
+The hottest parts of the country can also be vastly different.
+The temperature in Phoenix, Arizona, is typically over 100 degrees during the summer months.

 When the postal service said snow, rain, and heat wouldn't be able to keep their workers from carrying mail, they meant it.
 That determination also covers difficult terrain.

-The Havasupai are a group of Native Americans who call the bottom of the Grand Canyon home.
+The Havasupai is a Native American tribe who call the bottom of the Grand Canyon home.
 Unfortunately, reaching them by car is impossible.
 In order to deliver their mail, the USPS employs the use of special mail-delivery mules.

 Mountains behind a large lake with a white power boat on the water

-It has the largest man-made lake in the country
+Arizona has the largest human-made lake in the country

 Being in the desert, Arizona doesn't have many natural lakes.
 While there's certainly water in the territory, construction was done to create more consistent water supplies.